gaoadam/gaoadam-gaoadam.github.io/docs/projects/dynamic_modeler/dynamic_modeler.md

 Neural networks are able to pick up both simple and complex phenomena while using reasonably generalized training methods, provided they are tuned with some level of expertise.

-I decided to build a simulation library for generating signals from dynamical systems, and then predict them using LSTM (Long short term memory) neural networks in TensorFlow.
+I decided to build a simulation library for generating signals from dynamical systems, and then predict them using LSTM (long short-term memory) neural networks in TensorFlow.

 ## Dynamical Systems: How do things change?